lomodoc/homepage/content/docs/Usage/external-access/_index.md

 # External Access Configuration

 Currently, external access need some manual setup and some technical background, we will make the process more user-friendly later.
+There are mainly 2 options:
+1. Use the 3rd party tunnel service
+2. Open port mapping on your router

+## Use the 3rd party tunnel service (option 1)
 There are a few tunnel services available for free use, most tunnel services require a client application running on your device, and set up a connection to the service running by the service provider, and it will give a subdomain name for you to use, if you access the URL with that subdomain, the tunnel service will forward the traffic/request to the client application.

-You can use [ngrok](https://ngrok.com), which is a free tunnel services. ngrok need register before use, and need pay to customize subdomain.
+[ngrok](https://ngrok.com) is a free and popular tunnel services, requires registration before use, and need pay for customize subdomain.
+You can also use other tunnel services as well.

-Another option is to open port mapping on your home router and use nginx as reverse https proxy if you have your own domain name.

-{{< hint info >}}
-If you are using Lomorage image, the login username is "lomoware" and password is "lomorage";
-{{< /hint >}}

-## ngrok (option 1)

 ### 1. Register